ash/raku-course/essentials/hello-world/index.md

 {% include menu.html %}

-Great, we have learnt the most essential things that are required to talk to Raku and to see the response, so let’s go straight to the first real program, ‘Hello, World!’.
+Great, we have learnt the essential things required to talk to Raku and see the response, so let’s go straight to the first real program, ‘Hello, World!’.

 ```raku
 say 'Hello, World!';
 ```

-Just before we learn the basics of functions in the second part of this couse, let us see a few different options that you can use in this program.
+Just before we learn the basics of functions, let us see a few different options you can use in this program.

 First of all, you can put parentheses around the function argument: